greatxrider/greatxrider/README.md

 # Jeph Daligdig—@greatxrider
 <h2>Full Stack JavaScript Developer</h2>
 <p>
-  Hi I'm Jeph——a developer for over 2 years now.
-I help companies and clients build what they need and what benefits them, always with utmost dedication.
-I create software and websites with care, and respect.
-Leveraging the latest
+  Hi I'm Jeph——a Full Stack Developer for over a year now.
+I help companies build what they need and what benefits them, always with utmost dedication.
+I design and build cutting-edge software applications and dynamic websites with care, and respect.
-  technologies, including AI, I deliver high-quality solutions that reflect dignity and professionalism.
+  Leveraging the latest technologies, using AI.
+I deliver high-quality solutions that reflect dignity and professionalism.

-  I'm very easy to work with, and quick to learn new technologies.
-To further delight my clients, I am currently enrolled in various educational institutions, investing to mastery of techniques, learning more skills, frameworks, and technologies for building software.
+  I'm very easy to work with, and very quick to learn new technologies.
+I'm a lifelong learner, I am committed to expanding my skills through formal education to achieve mastery in my field.

-  My studies include DATA SCIENCE (enhancing skills over databases), ANGULAR, NEXTJS, ASP.NET, FLASK and DJANGO.

   Are you looking for a Full Stack Developer?
-Look no further; I am here for you.
+Look no further; I am readily available.
   <br>
   <br>
   **Contact me**